easybuilders/easybuild-tutorial/docs/jsc/README.md

-While we provide an extensive set of software, we try to minimize the packages exposed to the users by hiding a large set of dependencies which users are unlikely to require directly (via the `hide-deps` option).
+While we provide an extensive set of software, we try to minimize the packages exposed to the users by hiding a large set of dependencies which users are unlikely to require directly (via the `hide-deps` configuration setting).
 There are currently over 200 such hidden dependencies.

 While hidden dependencies are not visible in the `module` view by default, users can